dimagi/required-labels/README.md

 Enter the credentials:

-- `GITHUB_USER`: The username of the github user that will post the status.
+- `GITHUB_USER`: The username of the GitHub user that will post the status.
 We suggest you create a dummy github user for this purpose.
+This user *must* have permission to write to the repo in order for it to post a status.
-- `GITHUB_PW`: The password for this github user.
+- `GITHUB_PW`: The password for this GitHub user.

 Click "deploy app".
 The app will deploy.